1Deepan1/mem/_posts/principles/2-1-1-3-rdbms.md

 ### Keys

-- Which functionally determines all other attributes
+- Superkey  - functionally determines all other attributes
 - Superkey is a set of attributes A1...An such that for any other attribute B, We have A1,...An -> B
-- Key is a minimal superkey
+- Candidate Key is a minimal superkey
-- A superkey for which no subset is a superkey
+- Candidate Key is a superkey for which no subset is a superkey
+- One of the Candidate key becomes primary key

 ---